LiveHelperChat/mattermost/README.md

 Min 3.62v Live Helper Chat version.

-Youtube tutorial should be done in a few days.
-Thank you for patient :)
+Youtube video can be found here https://youtu.be/MnJHuHXbiXY

 ## How it works